I’m fed up of all the bull being peddled about innovation.

 Revolution: “optimising assets by moving them around”

 You will all be familiar with this pantomime.
 Rearranging, reorganising, restructuring, sorting, tidying, choosing a different shape, a visionary future state and then project managing the alignment of assets into the preferred shape.
-In healthcare we love this!
-Especially when it’s all wrapped up in a bow by a new Leadershipper under the title of, transformation.
+In healthcare we love a bit of implementation!
+Especially when it’s all wrapped up in a bow by a new Leaderist under the title of, transformation.
 The middle managers then disappear off into a room and come out 18 months later, all wearing each others badges.
-There is also a debilitating illusion of activity associated with this type of change.
+There is also a debilitating illusion of activity associated with this adoption style change.
 It’s wrapped up in various splendid terminology but essentially means, redesigning processes.
 Not redesigning the assets themselves, just changing the order in which they line up.
 The ultimate in mechanistic mentalities, this stuff works brilliantly when your organisation is a giant machine with the odd organic part, buggering up the perfection.
-There is potentially a huge benefit in connecting up your assets in relationships that are mutually reinforcing.
-However, it only works when done by those with deep and rich insight into the true nature of the asset and its contingent context, not by leadershippers and tourists farting about at the periphery.
+The field is swamped with Systems Tinkers peddling business process re-engineering, but despite this, there’s potentially a huge benefit in connecting up your assets in relationships that are mutually reinforcing.
+However, it only works when done by those with deep and rich insight into the true nature of the asset and its contingent context, not by Tinkers, Leaderists and other Tourists farting about at the periphery.
 Despite this, pretty much every Innovatist on the planet will happily flog it as innovative to anyone stupid enough.
 This is not innovating, this is rearranging your assets.

 Evolution: “adapting assets amidst continuous feedback”